top of page

 • Will Spectrum replace Brightspeed (Centurylink) throughout the Town?

-• Is this the same solution being installed in Boulder Junction?
+• Is this the same solution that was done in Boulder Junction?

-As in Boulder Junction, high-speed internet service via fiber optic cable will be available to every residence in the Town.
-Boulder Junction's service is provided by Brightspeed, while Presque Isle will have service from Spectrum.
+As in Boulder Junction, high-speed internet service via fiber optic cable will be available to every property owner in the Town.
+Boulder Junction's service is provided by brightspeed, while Presque Isle will have service from Spectrum.
+Boulder Junction required property owners to commit to use the service up front to gain some special pricing.
+Spectrum does not require any subscription commitments and uses the same pricing structure across the country.

 • I read through all your FAQs but I still have a question.
 Is there somewhere I can contact you?